Philwn/Laravel-AdminLTE/readme.md

 Used for pagination/search/sortability of large HTMl Tables e.g Large table showing all blog posts

 [laravelcollective/html](https://laravelcollective.com/docs/5.1/html)
 Laravel Collective maintain components removed from the main Framework.
-This is a HTMl and form builder addon.
+This is a HTML and form builder addon.

 ## Contributing